ncssar/sartopo_python/README.md

 This python code is in no way supported or maintained by caltopo LLC or the authors of caltopo.com or sartopo.com.

+## New for v1.0.6 3-30-2020:
+getFeatures now returns the entire json object for each feature.
+The top level keys should be id, geometry, and properties.
+This allows preservation of things like marker-symbol, folder, coordinates, and so on when moving an existing marker.

 ## Installation:
 ```
 pip install sartopo_python